Cambrian34/Cambrian34/README.md

 - 📚 **Currently Studying**: Computer Science at the University of Texas at San Antonio (UTSA).
 - 🌟 **Passionate About**:
   - Building innovative embedded systems like my outdoor grass-cutting robot.
-  - Exploring optimization and reinforcement learning in AI.

 ## Current Projects

-- 🎮 **Game Development**: Working on a 2D platformer game with features like weapon selection, inventory management, and dynamic collision detection.
 - 🤖 **Embedded Systems**: Designing an outdoor Roomba-like robot with custom mapping algorithms.
-- 📱 **Mobile Development**: Co-leading a club project to create an Android app for classroom navigation using OpenStreetMap integration.
+- 📱 **Mobile Development**: Co-leading a club project to create an Android app for classroom navigation using OpenStreetMap integration(Semi- Complete).

 ## Goals